 Siebold's site, though the images are of low resolution

 cartographer/author/publisher via a search engine or by searching a

-index, and some of the Larger map
+particular image site.
+Some of the Larger map

 dealer sites offer a search by mapmaker or publisher

 Subject - see the Themes section of the listing.

 Or, search for 'railroad', or some other subject term

 'Historical' maps and atlases - in the more correct use